hduhelp/org-stats/readme.md

 ### Commits champions are:
 - 🏆 aFlyBird0 with 10 commits!
-- 🥈 daidr with 7 commits!
+- 🥈 FDKevin0 with 8 commits!
-- 🥉 ZacharyWin with 6 commits!
+- 🥉 daidr with 7 commits!
--   FDKevin0 with 6 commits!
+-   ZacharyWin with 6 commits!
 -   sunalwaysknows with 4 commits!
 -   asjdf with 3 commits!
 -   FranklinThree with 2 commits!
 -   xiao-jay with 1 commits!

 ### Lines Added champions are:
-- 🏆 FDKevin0 with 4115 lines added!
+- 🏆 FDKevin0 with 4925 lines added!
 - 🥈 sunalwaysknows with 2365 lines added!
 - 🥉 aFlyBird0 with 660 lines added!
 -   ZacharyWin with 535 lines added!